Minime998/obsidian-vault/uni-notes/PP204-formal-logic/arguments-validity.md

 	-->*Entailment*, or logical consequence, is a relation between premises and conclusion

 >If the premises are assumed to be true, then is it impossible for the conclusion to be false?

 ![](CaptureLogic_argumentwrong.png)

+>Either Alice went to the playground or she went to the movies.
+She didn't really like anything paying at the movie theater.